compas-dev/compas_xr_unity_assembly/README.md

 3. Accessing Firebase config information
     - In your Firebase console, navigate to Project Overview and click the gear icon.
     - In the drop-down window select Project Settings
-    - In the project settings window under Your apps select CDF Web App
+    - In the project settings window under Your apps / Androis Apps select Compas_XR
-    - The Required Config Information is listed under the section SDK setup and configuration and an example is shown below
+    - The Required Config Information is listed under the section SDK setup and configuration / ```google-services.json``` and an example is shown below:

 ```
 // Your web app's Firebase configuration